-Lecture Exams: There will be four lecture exams, including a final exam.
+Lecture Exams: There will be three midterm exams and a final exam.
+All will be assigned as Canvas "quizzes" and conducted online, and not in class.
+The midterms will be available for most of the day and students will have 120 minutes to complete them.
+The final exam (May 11) will also be online but synchronous from 800 to 1000 am.
 Each exam will be generally noncumulative although students should be prepared to apply concepts learned throughout the course.
 No makeup exams will be available.
 In case of an excused absence on the day of an exam, a student will be given the opportunity to makeup the missed exam by taking a comprehensive final exam on the day of the final.

-Problem Set Assignments: Students will be given graded problem sets relating to lecture topics to practice solving problems that may later appear on examinations.
+Problem Set Assignments: Students will be given graded problem sets as Canvas "assignments" relating to lecture topics to practice solving problems that may later appear on examinations.
 Due dates will be announced.
 No makeups will be available for missed or late assignments unless the student has an excused absence.

 Student Presentations.
 All students will individually create and present a powerpoint presentation to the class on a chosen topic related to plant mineral nutrition.
-The presentation must be no longer than 10-15 minutes, with time allowed for questions from class.
+The presentation must be no longer than 20 minutes, with time allowed for questions from class.
 Examples from the previous class are available on canvas.
 Any picture or data from the literature (including internet) must be cited within slides and in full bibliography at the end of the presentation.
 A conventional flow of title, introduction/overview, body, summary, and references list is suggested.
-Presentations will be made in class between March 18 and April 1, with grading based on completeness, relevance, and visual and oral quality.
-Topics will be due by February 4 and a sign-up sheet will be developed for talk dates.
+Presentations will be made in class between March 21-30, with grading based on completeness, relevance, and visual and oral quality.
+Topics will be due by February 2 and a sign-up sheet will be developed for talk dates.
 Attendance will be counted in presentation grades.
 Suggested topics include but are not limited to the following:

-- Fertilizer management of a crop species (fertilizer needs and rates, leaf nutrient values, nutrient disorders, and other practical aspects). - Roles and functions of a specific mineral element (e.g., nitrogen metabolism in plants; physiological roles of phosphorus in plants; calcium in plant cell walls, membranes, and signaling; or similar approach for another mineral nutrient). - Environmental sustainability issues (nitrates in the groundwater, salinity stress, heavy metal toxicity, drip fertigation, organic fertilizers, etc.). - Other suitable topics (other topics are certainly acceptable, but must be related to plant mineral nutrition).
+- Fertilizer management of a crop species (fertilizer needs and rates, leaf nutrient values, nutrient disorders, and other practical aspects). - Roles and functions of a specific mineral element (e.g., nitrogen metabolism in plants; physiological roles of phosphorus in plants; calcium in plant cell walls, membranes, and signaling; or similar approach for another mineral nutrient). - Environmental sustainability issues (nitrates in the groundwater, salinity stress, heavy metal toxicity, drip fertigation, organic fertilizers, etc.). - Other topics may be selected if they are directly related to plant mineral nutrition.